chrisyeh96/sustaingym/README.md

 If you would like to add a new environment, propose bug fixes, or otherwise contribute to SustainGym, please see the [Contributing Guide](CONTRIBUTING.md).

+## License

+SustainGym is released under a [Creative Commons Attribution 4.0 International Public License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+See the [LICENSE](LICENSE) file for the full terms.

 ## Citation